-Francois Hollande Fast Facts
+Francois Hollande Fast Facts | CNN

 Mother: Nicole Tribert, a social worker

-Children: with Segolene Royal: Flora, Julien, Clemence, Thomas
+Children: with Ségolène Royal: Flora, Julien, Clémence and Thomas

 Education: Institut d’Études Politiques de Paris (“Sciences Po”); École des Hautes Études Commerciales de Paris, École nationale d’administration

-Military Service: French Army, 1977
+Military service: French Army, 1977

 Is the first Socialist president since Francois Mitterrand left office in 1995.

-Promises made during the campaign include renegotiating the austerity agreement, troop withdrawal from Afghanistan, lower retirement age and higher taxes for the very wealthy.
+Promises made during the campaign include renegotiating the austerity agreement, troop withdrawal from Afghanistan, lower retirement age and higher taxes on the very wealthy.

+After the 2015 Charlie Hebdo Paris Terrorist attacks, Hollande called for convicted terrorists to be stripped of their French nationality if they held dual citizenship.

-Taught economics at the elite Institut d'Études Politiques de Paris, also called "Sciences Po."
+Taught economics at the elite Institut d’Études Politiques de Paris.

 1979 - Joins the Socialist Party.

-1981 - Aide to Socialist president Francois Mitterrand.
+1981 - Aide to Socialist President Francois Mitterrand.

 1981 - Is defeated by Jacques Chirac for a French parliamentary seat.